Zineddine-Tighidet/Zineddine-Tighidet.github.io/README.md

 - 👋 Hi, I’m Zineddine
 - 👀 I’m interested in Natural Language Processing and Machine Learning
-- 🌱 I’m currently completing my MSc in machine learning at Université Paris Cité
+- 🌱 I’m currently pursuing a PhD in natural language processing at Sorbonne University and BNP Paribas
-- 💼 I’m a data scientist intern at the National Frequency Agency (France)